 The main benefit to a standard electric cooker is that it’s cheap to buy.
 An induction cooker cooks more efficiently and more quickly, delivers finer control of very low and very high temperatures, and is much easier to clean.
 It doesn’t get hot – it warms up the pots and pans via magnetism – so food is much less likely to get burnt on.

 Induction hob vs electric hob: What are the key downsides?

 Induction hobs’ glass surfaces are easily scratched and can be smashed.
 Electric hobs are fairly brutish things – they’re slow to heat up, slow to adjust and slow to cool down, whereas induction feels much more like you’re cooking with gas.

 Despite what the internet might tell you, an induction hob is not going to massively reduce your energy bills – whereas an electric hob might cost about £55 a year to run, the equivalent induction hob will come in at just under £40.
 When you consider the difference between upfront costs (and the possibility of rewiring if your electrics aren’t up to the induction hob’s power demands), you’ll need to cook a lot of things for a long time to make your money back.

 Induction hob vs electric hob: Verdict

-If money’s no object, we’d pick the induction hob every time.
+If money’s no object, we’d pick the induction hob every time—the same conclusion we came to in the induction hob vs gas hob debate too.
 It feels a little like cooking with magic because the hob itself doesn’t heat up and yet it can deliver incredible heat incredibly quickly.
 If you’re a serious steak-searer or stir-fryer, you’ll love what it can do – although if you’re new to induction, you’ll have to rethink your favourite recipes because everything cooks so much more quickly.
 It’s a shame that you can’t use every kind of pan on it, but that’s a sacrifice we’re willing to make.

 By Emma Shacklock •